Squire Adams

 (1908-96)

-Now, about that author… Horace Brown, it turns out, was a Canadian newspaper reporter and editor.
+Horace Brown, it turns out, was a Canadian newspaper reporter and editor.
 In the thirties and forties he wrote radio scripts for the CBC, and began selling short stories to general interest magazines such as Saturday Night and Star Weekly, before starting his own pulp magazine publishing company.
-Global Publishing Company, located in Pickering, Ontario, put out pulp titles like All-New Western Stories and the short-lived Original Detective Stories, both of which Brown edited and contributed to.
-In fact, the latter published a story, “Murder à la Carte,” billed as a “Book Length Novel,” which would be revised and published as the standalone novel The Penthouse Killings a couple of years later.
+Global Publishing Company, located in Pickering, Ontario.
+Global put out pulp titles like All-New Western Stories and the short-lived and apparently self-published Original Detective Stories, which Brown both “edited” and wrote.
+In fact, the latter published Squire Adams’ debut, “Murder à la Carte”.
+This “Book Length Novel” was revised and published as the standalone novel The Penthouse Killings a couple of years later.

 NOVELS